dotnet/docs-maui/docs/fundamentals/windows.md

 <!-- Todo: Is/will Title be shown on desktop platforms? -->

-The `Window` class defines the following events:
+The <xref:Microsoft.Maui.Controls.Window> class defines the following events:

 - `Created`, which is raised when the window is created.
 - `Resumed`, which is raised when the window is resumed from a sleeping state.